Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Benchmark Debt Run Model

 \subsection{Dynamic Programming Equations}

-In this section we derive dynamic programming equations for the short-term creditor's rollover problem.
-We consider a representative short-term creditor who invests an amount normalized to 1 monetary unit at time $t\in[0,T]$.
-Her discounted expected return over the remaining time period $[t,T]$ is described by the value function $U(t,x)$ and depends on the current ratio $X_t=x$ of asset value over short-term debt value.
-Here we discount at the market rate $r$.
+In this section we derive dynamic programming equations for the short-term creditor's rollover decision problem.
+We consider a \emph{representative short-term creditor} who invests an amount normalized to 1 monetary unit at time $t\in[0,T]$.
+Her discounted expected return over the remaining time period $[t,T]$ is described by the value function $U(t,x)$ given the current ratio $X_t=x$ of asset value over short-term debt value, and she discounts at the market rate $r$.
 To investigate the creditor's value function we go backwards in time starting with her last rollover date prior to terminal time $T$.
-Suppose that her $N^{\rm th}$ rollover date is the closest one prior to the maturity $T$ of long-term debt, that is, $T_{N}\leq T$ and $T_{N+1}\geq T$.
+Suppose that her $N^{\rm th}$ rollover date is the closest one prior to the maturity $T$ of long-term debt, that is, $T_{N}<T$ and $T_{N+1}\geq T$.
 Figure \ref{fig:maturity} illustrates the maturities of the short- and long-term debt.
+If the maturities are random (as in section \ref{SubSecMaturity}), then what we do in the following is to condition on one realization of $\{T_n(\omega)\}_{n\geq 1}$ so that $T_{N}(\omega)<T\leq T_{N+1}(\omega)$.
+By abuse of notation, we continue to write $T_n$ for $T_n(\omega)$ in such a case.

-At the terminal time $T$, the representative short-term creditor faces the insolvency risk that the firm may not pay back her funding, and her value function at the terminal time is\footnote{The probability of the insolvency time $\tau^{Ins}$ equal to the terminal time $T$ is zero, so at the terminal time $T$ the firm only faces the insolvency stemming from the final workout of the firm's risky project.
+At the terminal time $T$, the representative short-term creditor faces the insolvency risk that the firm may not pay back her funding, and her value function at the terminal time is\footnote{The probability of the insolvency time $\tau^{Ins}$ equal to the terminal time $T$ is zero, so at the terminal time $T$ the firm only faces the insolvency risk stemming from the final workout of the firm's risky project.
 For this reason the recovery rate $R$ at time $T$ is redefined as $R_T=\min\{1,X_T/(1+l_T)\}$.}

 which represents the insolvency risk stemming from the final workout of the firm fundamental as in \cite{Merton}.